neilpeterson/action-reuse-demo/README-TWO.md

 **Basic deployment**

 Run the following command to initiate the deployment.
-If you would like to also deploy this sample with virtual machines and / or an Azure VPN gateway, see the `az deployment group create` examples found later in this document.
+If you would like to deploy this sample with virtual machines and / or an Azure VPN gateway, see the `az deployment group create` examples found later in this document.

 ```azurecli-interactive
 az deployment group create \